 Deepika Kumari: She is an Indian archer who participated in the 2012 London Olympics.
 Deepika has also bagged two Gold medals at the 2010 Commonwealth Games and one bronze medal at the 2010 Asian Games.
 She was given the Arjuna Award in 2012.
 (Pic/ Rajeev Tyagi)

-As Indian athlete and professional archer Deepika Kumari turns a year older today, we pay a tribute to all the women sports achievers throughout the country
+As Indian athlete and professional archer Deepika Kumari turned a year older, we take a look at all the women sports achievers throughout the country over the years